-The Bioinformatics and Biostatistics Hub contributes to the research initiatives in computational biology, provides a strong support to the campus, and disseminates knowledge in bioinformatics and (bio-)statistics.
-A wide range of expertise is available to meet the needs of scientists, from specific advice on data analysis or experimental planning, to long-term collaborative projects including the development of methods and tools.
+The Bioinformatics and Biostatistics Hub contributes to the research initiatives in computational biology, provides expert support and innovation to the campus, and delivers comprehensive training in bioinformatics and (bio-)statistics in Paris and to the Pasteur Network.
+A wide range of expertise is available to meet the needs of scientists, from short questions on data analysis or experimental planning, to long-term collaborative projects including the development of methods and tools.

-- Bioinformatics data analysis: HTS data analysis, Variant detection, Comparative genomics, Phylogenetics, Genotyping, Epigenomics, Transcriptomics, Single-cell, Metagenomics

-- Biostatistics: Experimental design, Statistical and mathematical modelling, Machine learning, Multi-variate analysis, Analysis of omics data, Biological networks, GWAS

-- Software development and computing:

-Algorithmics, Programming, Databases, UX

-and data visualization
+- Bioinformatics data analysis: DNA sequence analysis, Phylogenetics and phylogenomics, metagenomics, Bulk omics data analysis, multi-omics integration and functional analysis, Single-cell data analysis, Spatial omics data analysis - Biostatistics: Experimental design, Statistical modeling and analysis, Machine learning, AI, Multi-variate analysis, Data visualization - Scientific Software development and computing: workflow and pipeline development, web application development, software, database and tools development, UX/UI, reproducible research

-- Direct scientific support to the IP community: From short questions to long term projects, one of the main objectives of the Hub is to use its pool of expertise to support IP researchers in their scientific projects with dedicated engineers. - Maintaining bioinformatics servers: Among others, the Hub, together with the IT department, is responsible for deploying and maintaining the Galaxy@Pasteur bioinformatics platform. - Building bioinformatics and biostatistics capacity within the Institut Pasteur and the Pasteur Network; - Organising and delivering the mandatory courses for IP's PhD students (see link for a complete list). - Providing State-of-the-art trainings to the sister institutes in the Pasteur International Network for twining collaborations with IP Paris (e.g. https://phindaccess.org/) - Supervising activities for M1, M2 and PhD students from different universities - Building a network of expertise and spreading a bioinformatics and statistics culture, through the detachment of Hub engineers in platforms and research units from most IP scientific departments.
+Direct scientific support to the IP community: From short questions to long-term projects, one of the main objectives of the Hub is to use its pool of expertise to support IP researchers in their scientific projects with dedicated engineers.

+- Maintaining bioinformatics servers: Among others, the Hub, together with the IT department, is responsible for deploying and maintaining the Galaxy@Pasteur bioinformatics platform. - Building bioinformatics and biostatistics capacity within the Institut Pasteur and the Pasteur Networ: - Organizing and delivering the mandatory courses for IP's PhD students (see link for a complete list). - Providing State-of-the-art trainings to the sister institutes in the Pasteur International Network for twining collaborations with IP Paris. - Building a network of expertise and spreading bioinformatics and statistics culture, through the detachment of Hub engineers in platforms and research units from most IP scientific departments.